C++ Math atan

 Parameter

-x : The value whose inverse tangent is to be calculated.
+x : The value for which the arctangent needs to be determined.

 Return value